 What is a barista?

 There are many, many other varieties of which you may not even have heard.
-Barista is an Italian term which in that language means a bartender, but they are not the ones who assist in getting you drunk and cloud your mind, rather they invigorate you, giving you a kick at any time of the day!
+Barista is an Italian term which in that language means a bartender, but they are not the ones who assist in getting you drunk and cloud your mind, rather they invigorate you, kicking you at any time of the day!

-Barista coffee, or espresso based coffee, usually contains ‘crema’ which is the reddish froth on the top, which, combined with the espresso, gives it its customary strong flavour and aroma.
+Barista coffee, or espresso-based coffee, usually contains ‘crema’ which is the reddish foam on the top, which, combined with the espresso, gives it its customary strong flavour and aroma.

-It is a sign of a well-grounded coffee and a skilful barista to create a particular blend to suit a number of factors, such as customer requirements etc.
+It is a sign of a well-grounded coffee and a skilful barista to create a particular blend to suit several factors, such as customer requirements etc.

 Do you know how much we love our coffee?
 Enough to consume about 2.9 kg per capita in a year; an exponential growth considering that it was only 0.6 kg about 50 years ago.
 This is compounded by the fact that the climate is just ideal for an outdoor retreat on the streets, parks or the beaches to savour your cup of coffee.

-In many countries it is tea that forms the backdrop of people’s social activities.
-But I must say, making a cup of tea is not half as much complicated as coming up with a good brand of espresso, nor does it require so much expertise and techniques, or advanced machines that are required for the extraction of an espresso.
+In many countries, it is tea that forms the backdrop of people’s social activities.
+But I must say, making a cup of tea is not half as much complicated as coming up with a good brand of espresso, nor does it require so much expertise and techniques, or advanced machines that are needed for the extraction of espresso.